40th & Colorado station

 40th & Colorado station (sometimes stylized as 40th•Colorado) is a Regional Transportation District (RTD) commuter rail station on the A Line in the Elyria-Swansea neighborhood and adjacent to the Park Hill neighborhood of Denver, Colorado.
 The station is the second eastbound station from Union Station in Downtown Denver and fifth westbound from Denver International Airport.
 About nine minutes from Union Station and 28 minutes from Denver Airport station.

 40th & Colorado station is also served by several bus routes and has a 200-space park-and-ride lot.

 The station opened on April 22, 2016, along with the rest of the A Line.

+Public art

+40th & Colorado station features an art piece titled Hands On, commissioned as part of RTD's Art-n-Transit program.
+The piece, created by Erik Carlson, was installed in 2016 between the station's bus bay and eastbound platform.
+Hands On depicts images of 12 handtools from businesses and workshops in the area surrounding the station.